Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Magic Kingdom Park

 At Walt Disney World’s Magic Kingdom, younger kids can go under the sea with the Little Mermaid, dine with Cinderella, fly with Dumbo, and, of course, meet their pal Mickey Mouse.
-Magic Kingdom has more than 20 fun rides and attractions with no height requirement that families can ride together, including a few play areas where kids can run around if they’ve been pent up in the stroller (or had one too many Mickey ice cream bars).
+Magic Kingdom has nearly 30 fun rides and attractions with no height requirement.
+Plus, there are a few play areas where kids can run around if they’ve been pent up in the stroller (or had one too many Mickey ice cream bars).

 Leave some time to explore Tom Sawyer Island, climb to the top of the Swiss Family Robinson Treehouse, and cool off at the Casey Jr. Splash ‘N’ Soak Station.
-If your kid has their heart set on a particular character dining experience, those reservations can be made online up to 60 days in advance.
-They go fast so you’ll want to secure those as early as possible.
+Character dining experiences go quickly if that’s of interest to your family.
+Reservations can be made online up to 60 days in advance.
+They go fast, so you’ll want to secure those as early as possible.
+If you aren’t able to get a certain dining experience on your first attempt, keep looking.
+People are always changing their plans and modifying dining reservations.
+You never know when you’ll get lucky and snag one up.

-2. Animal Kingdom at Walt Disney World Resort
+2. Disney’s Animal Kingdom Theme Park at Walt Disney World Resort

 Orlando, Florida